shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### God of the forge

-Your dedication and focus on your profession is finally starting to pay off after so many years.
+Your dedication and focus on your profession are finally starting to pay off after so many years.
 At level 20° your strength and intelligence scores increase by 4 points and now your max skill points for those skills is 24

 # Smith Masteries

 A blacksmith is ever learning their own craft.
-Just when one thinks themselves a master, something happens that opens them up to new paths in their field.
+Just when one thinks of themselves as a master, something happens that opens them up to new paths in their field.

 ## Arcane Forge